 - Reinjuring a previous ankle injury

 Caused by a bacterial infection such as staphylococcus or streptococcus, cellulitis is generally a treatable condition.
 However, it can also be very dangerous, especially for people with a compromised immune system or those who have diabetes.
 It is very important to get prompt treatment to stop the spread of infection as soon as possible.
 Common locations for cellulitis to occur are the legs, ankles and feet.
-Symptoms include swelling, redness and pain.
+Symptoms include swelling, redness, and pain.

-Additional Possible Causes
+Additional Possible Causes of Swollen Ankles in Elderly People

 - Wearing shoes that do not fit properly